One adult, four children die in West Virginia house fire

 The call came in at approximately 5 a.m.
 Saturday morning for a house fire on Woods Edge Road in Mathias, West Virginia.

-Mathias Vol. Fire Department said when crews arrived to the house Saturday morning it was fully engulfed in flames.
+The Mathias Volunteer Fire Department said when crews arrived to the house Saturday morning, it was fully engulfed in flames.

 The West Virginia Fire Marshal’s Office said the cause of the fire will be ruled undetermined due to the severe amount of damage to the structure.
 They said no smoke alarms were found among the debris.

-The victims bodies are being transported to the WV Medical Examiners Office for an autopsy and positive identification.
+The victims’ bodies are being transported to the West Virginia Medical Examiners Office for autopsies and positive identification.